Thermal stores are becoming increasingly common in domestic renewables heating technologies as a means of storing excess heat generated.

 An air source or ground source heat pump will work more efficiently with less wear on the pump and compressor if it does not have to continually cycle on and off (short cycling) when the demand for heat is low.
 This is more likely to happen if your heat pump is relatively large and less likely if it is relatively small and running continually to meet demand.
 It is also less likely if you have an air source heat pump with a motor that can modulate its output.

-A thermal store allows you to link up a number of different heating systems, for example a wood burning boiler stove and a solar water heating system.
-This is a particularly beneficial combination as it means that you can have hot water in the summer without having to light the stove.
+A thermal store allows you to link up a number of different heating systems, for example, a wood burning boiler stove and a solar water heating system.
+This is a particularly beneficial combination as it means that you could have hot water in the summer without having to light the stove.

 You can also connect the following to a thermal store: